 gender infrastructure (institutional), regional and/or REC level CSO networks and REC level campaigns, etc. Using these same research parameters, a questionnaire was designed and sent to each of the four REC Secretariats.
-The questionnaire aimed to capture supplementary information on accountability mechanisms, progress, challenges, opportunities as well as to collect recommendations from each of them on how the REC Commissions/Secretariats can support Member States in the ratification, domestication and implementation of the three GEWE Treaties.
+The questionnaire aimed to capture supplementary information on accountability mechanisms. progress, challenges. well opportunities as as to collect recommendations from each of them on how the REC Commissions/Secretariats can support ratification.
+Member States in the domestication and implementation of the three GEWE Treaties.
 Out of the four RECs, two responded.